-- A large, heavy-bodied lizard - one of two poisonous lizards in the world.
+- A large, heavy-bodied lizard - 1 of 2 poisonous lizards in the world - and weighs up to 2 pounds

 A bite produces intense pain within 30 seconds, followed by swelling, weakness, dizziness, nausea and chills.

 Once a Gila monster bites, it does not lock on but generally will not let go.
-Therefore, you or someone with you may have to pull it off.
+If this happens, you may have to pull it off.
 The longer it remains on you, the more venomous the bite.

 Do not wait for symptoms to occur.
-Call the Banner Good Samaritan Poison and Drug Information Center immediately 1-800-222-1222 and go to the closest medical facility for medical treatment.
+Call the poison center immediately (800) 222-1222 and go to the closest medical facility for medical treatment.